Website Privacy Notice

 INTRODUCTION

 Pindrop (“Pindrop,” “we,” “us,” or “our”) is a leading provider of authentication and anti-fraud solutions for enterprise-level businesses across a variety of sectors.
-We value your privacy and in this Privacy Policy (“Policy”), we describe how we collect, use, and disclose personal information that we obtain about visitors to our website, Pindrop.com (the “Site”).
-By visiting the Site, you agree that your information will be handled as described in this Policy.
-Your use of our Site, and any dispute over privacy in connection therewith, is subject to this Policy and our Terms of Service, including its applicable limitations on damages and the resolution of disputes.
+We value your privacy and in this Privacy Policy (“Policy”), we describe how we collect, use, and disclose personal information about individuals who communicate or otherwise interact with Pindrop, including those who visit our website, Pindrop.com (the “Site”).
+You agree that your information will be handled as described in this Policy.
+Your interactions with Pindrop, including via your use of our Site and any dispute over privacy in connection therewith, is subject to this Policy and our Terms of Service, including its applicable limitations on damages and the resolution of disputes.
 The Pindrop Terms of Use are incorporated by reference into this Policy.

 When our customers purchase our authentication and anti-fraud solutions, our solutions may process the information of individuals at our customers’ direction on their behalf.
 Where Pindrop is acting as a service provider or processor to our customers, our customer’s privacy policy and/or their agreements with their clients and consumers will dictate the scope and manner of processing, not this Policy.